- Who must complete a Service Line Inventory (SLI)?

 - Is there funding available to replace lead service lines?

-Yes, funding is available.
+Yes, funding is available to help cover these costs.
 Click here for more information.

 - What is the LCRR definition of a lead service line?